HackTricks-wiki/hacktricks/generic-methodologies-and-resources/python/bypass-python-sandboxes/README.md

         except:
             pass

-    # If in a dict, scan also each keys, very important
+    # If in a dict, scan also each key, very important
     if type(element) is dict:
         for new_element in element:
             check_recursive(element[new_element], cont+1, f"{name}[{new_element}]", orig_n, orig_i)